FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 It's a hop-on, hop-off tour letting you hop off to explore a place for a while if you want, then hopping back on to a later bus when you're done.
 They feature day and night time tours.

-The Las Vegas Monorail travels the Strip in between MGM Grand/Tropicana Ave (south Strip area) to the SLS/Sahara Ave (north Strip area), with five other stops along the way.
+The Las Vegas Monorail travels the east side of the Strip in between MGM Grand/Tropicana Ave (south Strip area) to the SLS/Sahara Ave (north Strip area), with five other stops along the way.

 They have hourly and day passes along with some discounts and promotional code offers found online.

 This option is often overlooked by visitors and can be a convenient and cost saving way to go up and down the Strip.
 Average wait time for a train is 5-9 minutes.

 One complaint you may hear about the Monorail is the walking it takes to get to their stations since they're situated at the back of properties.
 For those with walking issues, that can be a problem.
 Aside from that, what I've mostly heard are positives about it.

 A common thing by visitors in Vegas is underestimating distances when they decide they'll simply walk the Strip to check out the various hotels.
 Resorts are huge so they look to be closer than they actually are.
 "Look, it's right there ... come on, let's just walk there".

 A few times of that and they begin to seriously eyeball a taxi.
 It'll wear you out quickly, which often changes plans for the day.
 That's usually when people discover the Monorail ... and that a walk to the back of a few resorts isn't nearly that bad after all.

 The Monorail is also a good option when the Strip is jam-packed with traffic, is shut down for events, during tough weather or when you want to avoid surge-pricing by Uber or Lyft.

 Near to some monorail stations a few off-Strip hotels like the Rio, Palms, Sam's Town and others offer shuttles to and from their resorts.
 That can save you quite a bit if you've been wanting to see any of those properties too.